Greensburg Salem product Shepherd vaults for Westminster

 Shepherd does some long-jumping for the Titans, but she has made a name for herself in the pole vault.

 “The first thing that sets Cassidy apart is that she is such a great athlete,” Westminster track and field coach Tim McNeil said.
 “I am actually really jealous of our pole vault coach, Bradi Rhoades, because he gets to work with her every day.
-When I see Cassidy I (also) see a great 400 (meter) runner, I see a great 200 runner, and I see a great long jumper.”
+When I see Cassidy, I (also) see a great 400 (meter) runner, I see a great 200 runner, and I see a great long jumper.”

-During the indoor season, Shepherd won her first PAC title and made the NCAA Division III National Championships — her seventh trip to nationals — and finished tied for eighth (11-9 3⁄4) to earn her third All-American status.
+During the indoor season, Shepherd won her first PAC title and made the NCAA Division III national championships — her seventh trip to nationals — and finished tied for eighth (11-9 3⁄4) to earn her third All-American status.
 She was fifth at nationals as a freshman and seventh last year.

 In high school, she competed sparingly in the pole vault — “When they needed me for points,” she said — and practiced when she could.
 It wasn't until a pole-vaulting camp at Westminster her senior year that she fell in love with the event.